Heathrow Terminals 2 & 3 tube station: History

 With the development of the airport's new Terminal 4 underway for which a separate Underground station would be provided, the station was initially renamed Heathrow Central Terminals 1, 2, 3 from 3 September 1983, then renamed Heathrow Terminals 1, 2, 3 on 6 October 1986.
-After the closure of Heathrow Terminal 1 in January 2016, the station was renamed to Heathrow Terminals 2 & 3, however, as of December 2023 signage on the platform still says "Heathrow Terminals 1, 2, 3".
+After the closure of Heathrow Terminal 1 in June 2015, in January 2016 the station was renamed to Heathrow Terminals 2 & 3; however, as of December 2023 signage on the platform still says "Heathrow Terminals 1, 2, 3".

-The Terminal 4 station is located on a unidirectional single track loop from Hatton Cross to Heathrow Terminals 2 & 3.
+The Terminal 4 station is located on a unidirectional single track loop from Hatton Cross to Heathrow Heathrow Terminals 2 & 3.
 On the opening of the Terminal 4 station, most direct services from Hatton Cross to Terminals 2 & 3 ceased, with most Piccadilly line trains going first to Terminal 4.
 This meant that the westbound tunnel direct from Hatton Cross to Terminals 2 & 3 was little-used from 1986 to 2008.
 However, some early morning trains still went directly to Heathrow Terminals 2 & 3.

 For the construction of the tunnel to the new Heathrow Terminal 5 station, the loop track and Terminal 4 station closed temporarily on 7 January 2005 and Heathrow Terminals 1, 2, 3 once again became the terminus of the line, with two way working into the station as had been the case prior to 1986.
 This situation continued until 17 September 2006, when the Terminal 5 tunnel works were sufficiently complete for the loop tunnel and Terminal 4 station to reopen.